berryscottr/magic-8ball/README.md

 `!8game Wookie Mistakes "custom message"`

 This command returns a game day announcement to the #game-night-8 channel that tracks incoming reactions for attendance.
+If composed prior to Tuesday at 5am, it will schedule to be posted at 8:55am on Tuesday.
+If composed after Tuesday at 5am, it will post immediately.

+A message can always be posted immediately by adding the `--now` keyword to the end of the command.
+This is useful for posting a game day announcement during the playoffs.

 ### Game Day 9-Ball

 `!9game Safety Dance "custom message"`

-This command returns a game day announcement to the #game-night-8 channel that tracks incoming reactions for attendance.
+This command returns a game day announcement to the #game-night-9 channel that tracks incoming reactions for attendance.
+If composed prior to Tuesday at 5am, it will schedule to be posted at 8:55am on Tuesday.
+If composed after Tuesday at 5am, it will post immediately.

+A message can always be posted immediately by adding the `--now` keyword to the end of the command.
+This is useful for posting a game day announcement during the playoffs.

 ### Calendar